BeyeA/MEEN432Sp2024_BeyeA/Project2/Week1/readme.md

 Instructions:
 Download the Week1.m (Matlab) file.
 Open the downloaded file using the Matlab R2023b application.
 Click the "run" button on the Matlab application.
 The expected output is a stadium-shaped track with a rectangular patch that follows the track's path.

+## Week 1 Feedback (5/5)
+Good job Team 16!
+For Week 2, start developing a lateral dynamic model of a vehicle that contains subsystems that are listed in the Week 2 document.